API-market/archive-orejs/README.md

 ### Constructor (EOSConfig)
 * Constructs eosJs instance using EOSConfig

-#### eosJs instance
+#### eosJs instance (exposed as a property on OreJS)

 ### createOreWallet (userWalletPassword)  => oreWalletName, encryptedWalletPassword)
-* create a new user account on the ORE network with wallet and associate it with a user’s identity
+create a new user account on the ORE network with wallet and associate it with a user’s identity
 * Create EOS Wallet
-* Generate userOreWalletName - using datetime pattern (yymmddhhmmssm)
+* * Generate userOreWalletName - using datetime pattern (yymmddhhmmssm)
-* Generate wallet => new wallet password -> encrypt with userWalletPassword => encryptedWalletPassword
+* * Generate wallet => new wallet password -> encrypt with userWalletPassword => encryptedWalletPassword
-* Create and import keypair (public and private)
+* * Create and import keypair (public and private)
 * userOreAccountName same as userOreWalletName
 * Create EOS Account
-* (userOreAccountName,  ore_eosio as creator account, owner:wallet public key, active:wallet public key)
+* * (userOreAccountName,  ore_eosio as creator account, owner:wallet public key, active:wallet public key)
 * Return userOreWalletName

 ### getOreWallet (oreAccountName) - returns cpuBalance, [instruments]